OpenTermsArchive/engine/README.md

       "sendWarnings": "Boolean.
 Set to true to also send email in case of warning", }
   },
-  "tracker": { // Tracking mechanism to create GitHub issues when document content is inaccessible
+  "tracker": { // Tracking mechanism to create GitHub issues when terms content is inaccessible
     "githubIssues": {
       "repository": "GitHub repository where to create isssues", "label": {